awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-metrics-conversion.md

 The CloudWatch agent supports the counter, gauge, and summary metric types\.
 Support for histogram metrics is planned for an upcoming release\.

  The Prometheus metrics with the unsupported histogram metric type are dropped by the CloudWatch agent\.
-For more information, see [Logging Dropped Prometheus Metrics](ContainerInsights-Prometheus-troubleshooting-EKS.md#ContainerInsights-Prometheus-troubleshooting-droppedmetrics)\.
+For more information, see [Logging dropped Prometheus metrics](ContainerInsights-Prometheus-troubleshooting-EKS.md#ContainerInsights-Prometheus-troubleshooting-droppedmetrics)\.

 **Gauge metrics**